A Will must be in writing and must be signed by you before at least two witnesses to be valid in Singapore.

 Most people divide all their assets as a whole (their estate) between their beneficiaries.
 They do this without making a gift of a single item to one person (a specific gift).
 If you do not plan to make any specific gifts preparing a list of all your assets is a waste of time and completely unnecessary.

-As no one knows what their assets will be when they pass away even if you did have a list of all your assets today that list will be outdated by the time you pass away.
+As no one knows what their assets will be when they pass away, even if you did have a list of all your assets today that list will be outdated by the time you pass away.
+Don’t be put off writing a will because you think you need to have draw up a list of assets because you don’t need it.

-Yes if you are a Malaysian living in Malaysia you can make a Will for all your assets in Singapore only (and not elsewhere) and have it witnessed outside Singapore.
+Yes if you are a Malaysian living in Malaysia you can make a Will for all your assets in Singapore (but not elsewhere) and have it witnessed outside Singapore.

-If you are a Singaporean but working overseas you can still make a Will for your assets anywhere in the world and have it witnessed by at least two adult witnesses overseas.
+If you are ordinarily resident in Singapore but overseas temporarily you can still make a Will for your assets anywhere in the world and have it witnessed by at least two adult witnesses overseas.

 If you already have an existing Will made overseas Singapore law will recognise a Will validly made overseas.